-{Let $Y$ be a K\"ahler Calabi-Yau threefold and $\omega$ its K\"ahler metric.} Let $\cup E_i\sub Y$ be a collection of disjoint union of $(-1,-1)$ curves.
-By contracting $E_i$ we obtain a variety $X_0$ with ordinary double point singularity.
-In this section, by modifying the $4$-form $\omega^2$ we shall construct a closed, smooth positive $4$-form $\omega_0^2$ on $Y-\cup E_i$ that defines a balanced hermitian metric and descends to the Candelas and De la Ossa cone Ricci-flat metric near the singular points of $X_0$.
+Let $(Y,\omega)$ be a K\"ahler threefold.
+Let $E\sub Y$ be a $(-1,-1)$-curve.
+By contracting $E$ we obtain a variety $X_0$ with ordinary double point singularity.
+In this section, by modifying the $4$-form $\omega^2$ we construct a balanced metric $\omega_0^2$ on $Y- E$ that coincides with Candelas-de la Ossa's cone Ricci-flat metric near the singular point of $X_0$.

-We begin with setting up the convention for the geometry of $Y$ near the $(-1,-1)$-curves.
-First, since the construction in this section is local, we only need to consider the case of contracting one $(-1,-1)$-curve.
-Accordingly, we let $E\sub Y$ be the $(-1,-1)$-curve to be contracted and let $p\in X_0$ be the only singular point.
-We let $L$ be the degree $-1$ line bundle on $E$; we pick a neighborhood $U$ of $E$ in $Y$ that is biholomorphic to the disk bundle in $L\sumt$.
+We begin with setting up the convention for the geometry of $Y$ near the $(-1,-1)$-curve $E$.
+We let $L$ be the degree $-1$ line bundle on $E$; we pick a neighborhood $U$ of $E$ in $Y$ that is biholomorphic to a disk bundle in $L\sumt$.